 Chicago native Shelly Steffens graduated with a degree in radio and television broadcasting from Marquette University.
 Since her college days, she's honed her audio skills at commercial studios: Bosco Productions and Harpo Studios.
 She's recorded for film and music projects at Chicago's Experimental Sound Studios and has recently done recordings for bands such as Lichens and Shredd Aquarium.
 She also tours doing front of house mixing for artists such as Neko Case, Joanna Newsom, She and Him, Roy Harper and M. Ward.
 Additionally, Shelly plays guitar in the internationally unknown band A Tundra.
-We're delighted to have Shelly on staff as our assistant mastering engineer.
+We're delighted to have Shelly on staff as a mastering engineer.

 Matthew is a native Texan who has had a lifelong love of music, recording, and records.

 In 1997, he co-founded The Echo Lab recording studio in Denton, Texas, where he has recorded and mixed albums for Shearwater, The New Year, Brave Combo, Pinkish Black, Overseas, and many others.